LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 # Huggingface Trainer

 Since Huggingface proclaimed goal is to provide an environment to develop and train all sorts of language models, they also ship a solution for training models.
-It is called the `Trainer` and comes with the `transformers` library itself.
+It is called the `Trainer` and it is integrated into the `transformers` library itself.
 Of course, it is profoundly integrated into the Huggingface-ecosystem and can train most `transformers` models out of the box.

 ## Classes